zqx951102/AMPN/README.md

 ```
 Remember that when you test other code, you still need to set it to 100！！

-## Occluded and Low-Resolution only on CUHK-SYSU dataset:
+## Performance on the Occluded and Low-Resolution gallery:
-In data/CUHK-SYSU/annotation/test/train_test/   first of all, the original TestG100.mat was renamed to 0TestG100.Mat.
-Upload Occluded-TestG100.mat and Low-Resolution-TestG100.mat to ./data/CUHK-SYSU/annotation/test/train_test/
+only on CUHK-SYSU dataset, In data/CUHK-SYSU/annotation/test/train_test/  first of all, the original TestG100.mat was renamed to 0TestG100.Mat.
+Upload Occluded.mat and Low-Resolution.mat to ./data/CUHK-SYSU/annotation/test/train_test/

 In eval_func.py set gallery_size=100, don't change.